msemple1111/kahoot-hack/README.md

 If your not very technical, I am going to create a website version of these tools soon, so stay tuned!

 #Tools
-Here are following tools:
+Here are the tools:

 flood.py - Spam the game lobby with many names (e.g. 1000)

 play.py - play kahoot normally

 Soon to come - crash.py - crashing the game of kahoot so it cannot be played